robertbraeutigam/scan/README.md

 | String              |       3 |String                  |                                                  |

 All Tier 0 types must be known to an implementation in order to properly interpret definitions and values.
-This table will not be extended any further in this form.
+This table will not be extended any further.

 ### Tier 1: Definition Types

 These are types that have enough meaning to be used in definitions.
-This is the minimal meaning all data packet elements and command parameter must carry.
+This is the minimal meaning all data packet elements and command parameters must carry.

 These are the currently supported Definition Types: